-Council Member Walsh professional and dedicated community work have won her various awards including the induction into the Delaware Women’s Hall of Fame, the St. Patrick’s Society’s Dan Frawley Award, the Burton Phelan Outstanding Service Award, the Ministry of Caring Hunger Bowl Award, and the Quaker Hill Garrett/Tubman Award.
+Council Member Walsh professional and dedicated community work has won her various awards including the induction into the Delaware Women’s Hall of Fame, the St. Patrick’s Society’s Dan Frawley Award, the Burton Phelan Outstanding Service Award, the Ministry of Caring Hunger Bowl Award, and the Quaker Hill Garrett/Tubman Award.

 The following are Council Member Walsh’s current boards and memberships:

 - St. Patrick’s Day Society